tenacityteam/tenacity-legacy/BUILDING.md

    $ ./audacity
    ```

-In the moment, you are unable to install tenacity system-wide due conflits with libraries.
+At the moment, you are unable to install tenacity system-wide due conflits with libraries.
 You have to run Step 4 to use Tenacity.
 We are trying to fix that for the first stable release.

 ## Advanced